wp-plugins/easy-fancybox/readme.txt

 = How do I show content with different sizes? =

 FancyBox tries to detect the size of the conten automatically but if it can not find a size, it will default to the settings for that particular content type as set on the Settings > Media page.

 You can manually override this by defining the width and height wrapped in curly brases in the class attribute of the link itself.
+Make sure the option "Inlcude the Metadata jQuery extension script..." under FancyBox | Links on Settings > Media is enabled.

 For example, a Flash movie with different size:

 `
 <a class="fancybox-swf {width:1024,height:675}" href="link-to-your-swf"></a>